Lauren Dark

-Lauren Dark is a British film producer.
+Lauren Emily Dark (born January 1984) is a British film producer.
 She produced Beast the debut film of director Michael Pearce and was nominated for two BAFTA awards.
 She won the BAFTA for Outstanding Debut by a Writer, Director or Producer in 2019.

-In 2021 she co-founded Aluna Entertainment with Vanessa Kirby.
-Dark worked at Ken Loach and Rebecca O'Brien's production company Sixteen Films for five years.
+In 2021, she left Film4 and co-founded the London based production company Aluna Entertainment with Vanessa Kirby; which has a first look deal with Netflix.
+Dark worked at Ken Loach and Rebecca O'Brien's production company Sixteen Films for five yearswhile there she produced the political thriller War Book.